Skip to main content

 Offer your dog cool locations on hot days or heated areas on cool days.

-Help your dog get plenty of exercise and give him lots of attention.
+Help your dog get plenty of exercise and give it lots of attention.

 Determine a diagnosis and treatment plan with your veterinarian to deal with your dog’s specific anxiety.